usc-bbdl/usc-bbdl.github.io/people.md

 		<font size="3">M.S.
 Student in Communication Data Science</font><br>
 		<font size="3">B.A.
 Public Relations</font><br>
 		<a href="mailto:fungn@usc.edu" target="_top">fungn@usc.edu</a><br>
-		Interested in finding out what types of assistive technology the disability community is interested in and whether or not that aligns with the work of the scientific community.
+		Interested in finding out what types of assistive technology the disability community is interested in and whether or not that aligns with the work of the scientific community.<br>
 	</li>

 </ul>